rogelj/iOS-Bootcamp-22/Week_03/readme.md

   )
   ```

+- `forEach` - Always runs on all elements, you can pass functions and chain with other methods.
+Notice that a for loop can use `break` and `continue` and `where` clauses.
+These do not work with `forEach`

+- `map` returns a collection

-- `contactMap` - Only returns collection elements that are not `nil`
+- `compactMap` - Only returns collection elements that are not `nil`

 - `flatMap` - Lets us handle multidimensional arrays.
 It expects an array as input